Agricultural production - crops

 - Agricultural production data: methodological notes

-- Crop statistics (area, production and yield) (ESMS metadata file — apro_acs_esms)
+- Crop production (ESMS metadata file — apro_cp_esms)

-- Crops products: supply balance sheets (ESMS metadata file — apro_cpb_esms)
+- Crops products: supply balance sheets (ESMS metadata file — apro_cbs_esms)

 - Regulation (EC) No 543/2009 of 18 June 2009 concerning crop statistics

-- European Commission’s Directorate- General of Agriculture and Rural Development.
-See also http://ec.europa.eu/agriculture/sugar/index_en.htm
+- European Commission’s Directorate- General of Agriculture and Rural Development: http://ec.europa.eu/agriculture/sugar/index_en.htm.